Nora Volkow

 Nora D. Volkow (born 27 March 1956) is a Mexican-American psychiatrist.
 She is currently the director of the National Institute on Drug Abuse (NIDA), which is part of the National Institutes of Health (NIH).

 Early life and education

 Born in Mexico City to a Jewish family, Volkow is a daughter of Esteban Volkov, whose mother Zinaida Volkova was the eldest daughter of the Russian communist revolutionary Leon Trotsky.
 Volkow and her three sisters grew up in Coyoacán in the house where Trotsky was killed (now the Leon Trotsky Museum).

 Volkow was educated at the Modern American School, in Mexico City, and graduated M.D. from the National University of Mexico, before her postdoctoral training in Psychiatry at New York University.
+During psychiatry residency, she used Positron Emission Tomography (PET) scans in her research with psychiatrist Jonathan Brodie.